 About

-I am an artist, (primarily a painter), a mentor to artists, and a personal coach.
 I began my creative career as a graphic designer, but after nearly 25 years I began my true creative journey – my personal art.
 I completed a BA (Hons), 2005, University of Hertfordshire then an MA (Arts and Ecology), 2008, Dartington, Devon.
-I am a director of Art.Earth.
+I was a director of Art.Earth until it folded in 2023.
 (Biography page).

 My contemporary painting is based on landscape and seascape around the world, and alludes to this Fragile Earth, a title I sometimes use.
 My work is often described as ‘powerful’ – what you are seeing is a slice of the world as I see it but also my emotions and feelings, at that moment; I hope it resonates with my audience.